alexgreen496/shopify/README.md

-Shopify App Store Reviews Project
+Shopify App Store Reviews Project:

-Warehoused in Postgres:
+Warehoused in Postgres

-Modelled in dbt:
+Modelled in dbt

-Style guide:

-Visualised with Tableau:
+Visualised with Tableau